Toinane/experiences/README.md

-# minigames
+# Experiences
-Repo for my minimal games
+Repo for my experiences or minimal games

+You can use this code as you want :)